-This Irradiance Sensor is used to measure the radiation flux density of Solar PV Plants having an Analog Input Datalogger.
-Besides Irridiation Sensor, it includes also an Internal Module Temperature Sensor.
+This Irradiance Sensor is used to measure the radiation flux density of Solar PV Plants having an 4-20mA Input Datalogger.
+Besides Irradiance, it includes also an Internal cell Temperature Sensor.
 It is supplied along with Mounting Bracket and Cable.

 A silicon solar cell can be used as an irradiance sensor, because the short-circuit current is proportional to irradiance.
 Our sensors are built out of a monocrystalline solar cell connected to a shunt.
 Due to the low resistance of the shunt the cell operates next to short circuit.

 The temperature coefficient of the short-circuit current creates a small error.
-The compensation is realized by using a specific temperature sensor laminated to the rear side of the solar cell.
+The compensation is realized by using a temperature sensor laminated to the rear side of the solar cell.
 The measuring signals of short- circuit current of the cell and the resistance value of the temperature sensor are measured by a micro controller.
-The calculated values of irradiance and temperature given onto a 4-20mA or 0-10V with customer specification protocol.
+The calculated values of irradiance and temperature given onto a 4-20mA protocol.
 The electronic circuit is optimized for low power consumption.